ChrisEssery/group-project/Portfolio/Background.md

 </div>

-Before going any further, we have to define key terms, specifically loneliness and isolation.
+This is the backdrop against which our analysis should proceed.
+But before going any further, as a preliminary it is necessary to define key terms, specifically loneliness and isolation.

 ### Defining key terms